ttscoff/doing/README.md

 * -f flag to `now` command for finishing last task when starting a new one (Looks back for the last unfinished task in the list)
 * --took option for `done` and `finish` for specifying intervals from the start date for the completion date
 * Basic command line reporting
+* --auto flag for `finish` and `done` that will automatically set the completion time to 1 minute before the next start time in the list.
+You can use it retroactively to add times to sequential todos.

 #### 0.2.5